derpen/LeSite/content/posts/trying-out-automls.md

 Oh, btw, google is so shit nowadays.
 I lost count on how many AI generated articles I stumbled upon that is basically just chatgpt answering "explain me the X library" without giving me actual example on how to use said library.
 I might switch to duckduckgo from now on.

 In the end, I think I'll go back to tensorflow.
-I could have spent my weekend at learning pytorch instead, but oh well, wcyd.
+I could have spent my weekend at learning pytorch instead, but oh well, wcyd..